Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

 Comfort

 Adjustment is found in the ABS plastic slider that replaces the outgoing metal top band and it remains slippery yet reassuring.
-We had no issues with fitment on our above-average head size.
+I had no issues with fitment on my above-average head size and the slider is still tight after a year of use.

 Sound Quality

 The sound quality in the WH-1000XM5 has been improved up and down the sound stage.
 Comparing them to other headphones on the market and these strike the neutral ground better than most – like before – however, find themselves far more comfortable at either extreme of the sound spectrum too.
-To test our theory we threw on a few classic tracks that would certainly find any issues.
+To test my theory I played a few tracks that would certainly find any issues.

 Calling

 Call quality is far better than you’d be used to if you’re rocking any of the previous generation models, or anything outside of Apple’s Air Pods Max.
-Four beaming mics combine with AI-powered noise-reduction to reduce everything from wind noise to traffic in order to create a truly respectable calling experience.
-We spend the first 30-mins of our daily commute continuously talking on the phone, moving from quiet backstreets to busy main road intersections and nothing troubles the WH-1000XM5.
+Four beaming mics combine with AI-powered noise-reduction to reduce everything from wind noise to traffic to create a truly respectable calling experience.

 Related: Where to Buy a PS5 in Australia: 10 Restock Spots.

 How do you improve on a fan favourite?
-The Sony WH-1000XM4 was a pair of headphones we ranked highly in our list of best noise-cancelling headphones for years, they were one of the biggest foregone conclusions in headphones – if you could bare design, buy them.
+The Sony WH-1000XM4 was a pair of headphones I ranked highly in Man of Many’s list of best noise-cancelling headphones for years, they were one of the biggest foregone conclusions in headphones – if you could bare design, buy them.
 Do the WH-1000XM5 stack up?
 Yes, yes, and yes.

 Apple saw the only opportunity it had with the AirPods Max and created a better-looking pair with industry-leading transparency mode to keep Sony on their toes, and what have they done with the WH-1000XM5?
 They’ve created the most polished pair of noise-cancelling headphones money can buy that also look great.
-Unless you’re an absolute die-hard Apple fan, let us kindly steer you in the direction of the XM5, they’re still the biggest no-brainer in headphones.
+Unless you’re an absolute die-hard Apple fan, let me kindly steer you in the direction of the XM5, they’re still the biggest no-brainer in headphones as far as I’m concerned.

 What Do You Get in the Box?